Wise Man's Grandchild: Ultimate Magic Research Society

 The son of King Diseum and invested as the crown prince, he also goes by "Aug" or "Gus" to his friends.
 He is respected by his peers and, like his father, considers one's abilities to take precedence over their peerage, but does not use his influence unless necessary.
 Aug inherited his father's traits.
 Shin and Aug have a cousin-like relationship.
 Aug enjoys watching when Shin gets in over his head during social actions and likes to tease Shin to act on his plan.
 He also keeps Shin prudent from introducing new magic and tools that would throw the world out of balance.
 Aug's childhood friends, Julius and Thor, feel pressured because he talks to Shin casually.
 Even Elizabeth is irritated by their closeness until Aug eases her mind when he provokes Shin to confess to Sicily.
 He felt absolute fury when a corrupted Pope dared to come between Shin and Sicily.
 August and Elizabeth soon wed following Shin and Sicily's.
-Aug still kept tabs on anyone who sees his best friend's unbalanced power as a threat.
+Aug still kept tabs on anyone who saw his best friend's unbalanced power as a threat.
 He acquired the title 'Thunder God' after electrocuting a giant crocodile and is the 2nd S-rank.